farhan2077/happy-plant/README.md

 git clone https://github.com/farhan2077/happy-plant.git
 ```

+2. Check out all individual folders' ( [frontend](https://github.com/farhan2077/happy-plant/blob/main/frontend), [backend](https://github.com/farhan2077/happy-plant/blob/main/backend), [arduino-section](https://github.com/farhan2077/happy-plant/blob/main/microcontroller/arduino-section), [esp8266-section](https://github.com/farhan2077/happy-plant/blob/main/microcontroller/esp8266-section) ) individual setup processes first.

-2. Deploy `backend` and `frontend`.
+3. Then deploy `backend` and `frontend`.
 While deploying `frontned` make sure to add your `.env` file similar to [`.env.example`](https://github.com/farhan2077/happy-plant/blob/main/frontend/.env.example).

-3. The microcontroller folder has two seperate folders for two different microcontrollers.
+4. The microcontroller folder has two seperate folders for two different microcontrollers.
 Each of them has their own schematics (which can be found in the folders).
 Connect all the required hardwares according to the schematics.

-4. Now burn the code from `arduino-section-code` folder to `Arduino Uno`.
+5. Now burn the code from `arduino-section-code` folder to `Arduino Uno`.
-5. Before you burn the code from `wifi-module-section-code` folder to `NodeMCU EXP8266` make sure to chenge the following `constants`.
+6. Before you burn the code from `esp8266-section-code` folder to `NodeMCU EXP8266` make sure to chenge the following `constants`.

 ```c
 const char* ssid = "YOUR_WIFI_SSID";